OpenEducationAnalytics/OpenEducationAnalytics/modules/Clever/readme.md

-# iReady module
+# Clever module
-This module provides a set of assets for the processing of assessments data from Clever.
+This module provides a set of assets for the processing of data from [Clever's participation reports](https://support.clever.com/hc/en-us/articles/360049642311-Participation-Reports).